The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 There are ways to cash a check without a bank account, but they cost more money, often take more time and are riskier than cashing a check at a bank where you have an account.
+Here are five different ways to do so and what they’ll cost you.

 1. Cash your check at the issuing bank